 Photography is an important activity for me when being outdoors.
 I honestly believe that photography is a good way to see more, pay attention to the small details of nature and also motivate you to seek out interesting conditions (e.g. get up really early in the morning to see the sunrise).

-The gear is generally carried in a Lowepro Photo Sport 200 AW, an excellent camera backpack made for action sports.
+The gear is generally carried in a Lowepro Photo Sport 200 AW when riding a bike, an excellent camera backpack made for action sports.
 The gear fits fine and is well protected, and only takes a moment to retrieve the camera without removing the backpack completely.